-But, before getting one, you need to know about its care tips so that you will not kill them through your recklessness.
+But, before getting one, you need to know about its care tips so they will not die through recklessness.

-Read along to learn about its care tips, common problems, solutions, and propagation methods.
+Read about its care tips, common problems, solutions, and propagation methods.

 Overview of Silver Glory String of Hearts

-Ceropegia woodii Silver Glory, aka Silver Glory String of Hearts, is an evergreen, tuberous, tailing, succulent plant.
+Ceropegia woodii Silver Glory, aka Silver Glory String of Hearts, is an evergreen, tuberous, trailing, succulent plant.

 You might also find purple or burgundy flushing on the undersides of its leaves.